Xiang Wang and Sarah Zeng Named to China Business Law Journal’s Elite 100 Lawyers List 2019

-China Minmetals in:
+China Minmetals in its:

 China Gold in its US$330 million acquisition of one of the top 10 largest gold mines in China from Eldorado Gold, a Toronto and New York dual-listed company.

-Geo-Jade Petroleum Corporation in:
+Geo-Jade Petroleum Corporation in its:

 Ministry of Commerce of the People's Republic of China (MOFCOM) in an International Centre for Settlement of Investment Disputes (ICSID) arbitration brought against China by a Korean real estate developer, which case was dismissed after the first hearing.

 Aviation Industry Corporation of China (AVIC) in a U.S. litigation vacating a significant arbitral award against the company.

 CEFC China Energy in its: